Skip to main content

 Be Accommodating Across Generations

 Trying to pitch your tour offerings to various generations can be tricky, but it can be done.
 If you have the advantage of offering tours in the same vicinity such as The Mill at Ward Cove then you could be in luck.
-They offer unique and fun activities in a newly-built, world-class cruise ship destination and therefore they have activities for a broad age range, including a relaxing Alaska Sip & Paint option that may appeal more to senior tourists compared to some of the activities out on the water or in the forest.
+They offer unique and fun activities in a world-class cruise ship destination and therefore they have activities for a broad age range, including a relaxing Alaska Sip & Paint option that may appeal more to senior tourists compared to some of the activities out on the water or in the forest.

 Additionally, if you offer an experience such as biking on your tours then look to include bikes that are suitable for children, whether alone or with a parent/guardian.
 Viking Biking & Hiking in Oslo are one such example.
 They offer child seats, child bike strollers, and child bikes so they can accommodate most children ages 1+.
 They encourage guests to take their Oslo nature walk tours as children (10+) can walk on their own for an extended period of time, so the suitability of locations is also something worth considering.